Leading expertise meets advanced technology for world-class care, training and research.

 Nearly all women with breast cancer choose surgery as part of their treatment.
 The breast surgery you choose in partnership with your care team may be either a lumpectomy or a mastectomy.
 A lumpectomy keeps the breast intact.
 The tumor and a small amount of surrounding tissue is removed.
 Often, some lymph nodes are also removed to make sure the cancer hasn’t spread.
 A mastectomy is removal of the breast, and can be the safest option for certain types of cancer and cancers that have progressed beyond a certain point.
 There are several types of mastectomy.
 Your care team will carefully explain your options to help you make this important decision.

 In 1960, UW Medicine's Dr. Belding Scribner created a blood-access device that literally turned kidney failure from a death sentence to the treatable condition it is now.
 Today, UW Medicine is holding the first clinical trials in the world on a “wearable” artificial kidney that promises to revolutionize quality of life for dialysis patients.
-When you come to UW Medicine for kidney surgery, whether it’s a minimally invasive procedure for kidney stones, robot-assisted surgery for kidney cancer or a full transplant, you’re being treated at a world-class kidney center, nationally-ranked by U.S. News & World Report in 2018-19.
+When you come to UW Medical Center for kidney surgery, whether it’s a minimally invasive procedure for kidney stones, robot-assisted surgery for kidney cancer or a full transplant, you’re being treated at a world-class hospital and kidney center.

 Surgeons at the UW Dermatologic Surgery Center all have specialized training in managing skin cancers, cosmetic enhancement and use of high-tech tools like lasers to treat diseases of the skin and dermabrasion to renew scar damage.